mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 }
 ```

-Once you deploy the scheduler to any cloud provider, its log files show the queue's random numbers, for example.
+Once you deploy the Tweet scheduling to any cloud provider, its log files show the queue's random numbers, for example.

 ```kotlin
 42